osate/osate2/examples/org.osate.examples/examples/ACVIP/doc/markdown/README.md

 ### Organization of the example

-There is one model contained within this project, along with two diagrams of the HighLevelSCS implementation.
+There is one model contained within this project, along with a diagram of the HighLevelSCS implementation.

 ### Creating a diagram

-Although two diagrams are already contained inside of this example project, additional ones can be generated.
+Although a diagram is already contained inside of this example project, additional ones can be generated.
 To generate additional diagrams, open InitialSCS.aadl, right click on the HighLevelSCS implementation in the Outline perspective and select "Create Diagram...".
 The resulting diagram may